Hamish-taylor/LightNote/README.md

 *This is in very early stages of development!*
 It contains the absolute bare minimum to be considered a Note-taking app, however, there are still many issues and caveats that would make the application all kinds of impossible to actually use.

-The application in its current state is ***Heavily*** inspired by [Obsidian.md](https://obsidian.md/) (Check it out, it's much better than this project will ever be), the long term intention of the app is not to be a clone of obsidian, currently I am just using it as a guide to help teach me UI design before taking the application down its own path.
+The application in its current state is ***Heavily*** inspired by [Obsidian.md](https://obsidian.md/) (Check it out, it's much better than this project will ever be), the long term intention of the app is not to be a clone of obsidian, currently I am just using it as a guide to help teach myself UI design before taking the application down its own path.

 ### Basic build steps (These are just from memory and are not tested...
 Sorry!)